The following requirements must be adhered to:

 - Each artist may enter only one design in the 2014 stamp competition.

-- A form 2013_NC_Duck_Stamp_Competition must be affixed to the back of each entry.
+- A form, Duck Stamp Entry Form, must be affixed to the back of each entry.

 - All entries must be shipped in sturdy reusable containers.
 A copy of the entry form should be included in the envelope with the entry fee and PREPAID RETURN SHIPPING LABEL securely attached to the shipping container.
 The Guild will be held harmless for loss or damage during shipment.